-- From 5 December 2015 to 11 May 2016, the Ministry of Health has reported a total of 2267 suspected cases with 293 deaths and 696 laboratory confirmed cases.
+■ From 5 December 2015 to 19 May 2016, the Ministry of Health has reported a total of 2420 suspected cases with 298 deaths and 736 laboratory confirmed cases.
 There are confirmed cases in 14 of the 18 provinces (Fig. 1) and suspect cases are present in all provinces.
-Local transmission is present in seven provinces, in 21 districts.
+Local transmission is present in seven provinces, in 20 districts.
 Seventy percent of these cases are reported in Luanda province (Fig. 2).

-Namibe province, bordering Namibia, recently reported confirmed cases and local transmission. - Despite a decreasing trend (Fig. 3), the outbreak in Angola remains of high concern due to persistent local transmission in Luanda.
+- Despite a decreasing trend (Fig. 3), the outbreak in Angola remains of high concern due to persistent local transmission in Luanda.
 Although vaccination efforts have reached more than seven million people, local transmission has been reported in six provinces (urban areas and main ports) and there is a high risk of spread to neighbouring countries. - The risk of establishment of local transmission in other provinces where no autochthonous cases are reported is high.
 DRC has reported cases imported from two provinces in Angola where no local transmission is currently reported (Cabinda and Zaire).
-Cabinda is an exclave and province of Angola and is separated from the rest of Angola by a narrow strip of territory belonging to the DRC and bounded on the north by the Republic of the Congo.
-This poses also a further risk of transmission in DRC and Republic of the Congo.
+Cabinda is an exclave and province of Angola and is separated from the rest of